javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 What's the matter?
 Maybe we did something wrong with the inheritance?

-But if we remove the proxy (delete lines 8-12), then everything will be fine.
+But if we remove the proxy, then everything will work as expected.

 The problem is actually in the proxy, in the line `(*)`.